 Right from the beginning, you will realize how completely different university in the US and UK are when you have to go through the application process.

 In the UK, it is the university academics who decide who gets in.
-In your personal statement, you have to do your best to show off your knowledge and expertise in the subject.
+Furthermore, in your personal statement, you have to do your best to show off your knowledge and expertise in the subject.

 In the USA, it is the “admissions office” who make the decision.
-That’s right – people who have absolutely no knowledge of your major will determine whether you are accepted to the program or not!
+That’s right – people who have absolutely no knowledge of your major will determine whether they accept you to the program or not!

 American Universities Have Impressive Facilities